On Families of Planar DAGs with Constant Stack Number: Introduction

 \wormholeThm{thm-other} \begin{theorem} ~ \begin{enumerate}[label=\bf\emph{\alph*}.,topsep=0pt,partopsep=0pt,itemsep=0pt] \item There exists a single-source single-sink upward outerplanar DAG with stack number $3$. \item There exists an upward outerplanar DAG with stack number $4$. \item There exists an upward planar 3-tree DAG with stack number $5$. \end{enumerate} \end{theorem}

 \paragraph{Other Related Work.}

 Book embeddings of undirected graphs received a lot of attention due to their numerous applications.
-It is known that the graphs with stack number $1$ are exactly outerplanar graphs, while graphs with stack number $2$ are exactly the subgraphs of planar graphs with a Hamiltonian cycle, which implies that it is \NP-complete to decide whether a graph admits a $2$-stack layout.
+It is known that the graphs with stack number $1$ are exactly outerplanar graphs, while graphs with stack number $2$ are exactly the subhamiltonian graphs, which implies that it is \NP-complete to decide whether a graph admits a $2$-stack layout.
 More generally, every planar graph has stack number at most $4$, and the bound is worst-case optimal~\cite{Yan89,BKKPRU20}.

-Stack numbers of directed acyclic graphs have also been extensively studied; we refer the reader to the works mentioned earlier.
-Similarly to the undirected case, it is \NP-complete to test whether the stack number of a DAG is at most $k$, even when $k=3$~\cite{BLGDMP19}.
-However, the complexity of $2$-stack embeddability of a DAG is unknown.
-Several works analyzed the stack number of partially ordered sets (posets), that is, the stack number of their Hasse diagrams.
-Posets can be viewed as upward planar DAGs without \df{transitive} edges.
+Stack numbers of directed acyclic graphs have also been extensively studied.
+Similarly to the undirected case, it is \NP-complete to test whether the stack number of a DAG is at most $k$, even when $k=2$~\cite{blfgmr-rdwpn-23}.
+Several works analyzed the stack number of partially ordered sets (posets), which can be viewed as upward planar DAGs without \df{transitive} edges.
 Nowakowski and Parker~\cite{NP89} asked whether the stack number of a planar poset is bounded by a constant.
-Notice that the question is a special case of \cref{open:planar}; it was investigated by Alhashem et al.~\cite{AJZ15}, Hung~\cite{H89}, and Syslo~\cite{Sys89}.
-These works provide bounds for the stack number of special classes of posets and bounds in terms of various parameters (e.g., poset height or bump number).
-To the best of our knowledge, there is no indication that the absence of transitive edges simplifies \cref{open:planar}.
+Notice that the question is a special case of \cref{open:planar}.
+Several works provide bounds for the stack number of special classes of posets and bounds in terms of various parameters (e.g., height or bump number)~\cite{AJZ15,H89,Sys89}.
+To our knowledge, there is no indication that the absence of transitive edges simplifies \cref{open:planar}.

-As for the lower bounds on the stack number of DAGs and posets, not many results are known.
-It is not hard to construct a planar poset with stack number $4$~\cite{H89,AJZ15}, which for a long time has been the best known lower bound for the stack number of upward planar DAGs.
-Our \cref{thm:other} strengthens the result by showing that there exist (maximal) upward planar $3$-trees with stack number $5$.